 With the exception of the surgical hand piece, the product was designed for use outside the sterile field, managed by nurses but viewed by doctors.
 In addition to the new AMS branded design language, we also developed the surgical tools and onscreen Graphical User Interface.

 Our prototype shop created cast urethane test units and led the in-house production of the first units, proving the concept functionality and beating the scheduled delivery.

 Extensive surgical research was completed along with mobile transport studies.
 The result was implemented into unique surgical handle design which lead to significant and immediate market acceptance.
 Also new bumper and strap down methods were integrated into the system.

 The design was derived from the surgical scenarios, room layouts, component cooling requirements, access and usage objectives.
-The unit had to project the screen location to persons both inside and outside the sterile field which drove the display articulation but it also had to fold down for transporting in a van.
-The bumper and color guards were needed to address broken and torn up housings seen in the research.
+The unit had to project the screen location to persons both inside and outside the sterile field which drove the display’s articulation but it also had to fold down for van transportation.
 Service access was optimized through hinged doors which had the EMI skins embedded within them which made access fast and simple

 We also had significant ergonomic and human factors optimization of the surgical tool.
 It wanted to be omni dexterous, easy to clean (vents for fluids), low cost to build and tool.
 This led to multiple full scale study models that were evaluated by the surgeons.
 The result were engineered and tooled to deliver a completed production product at StudioRed’s prototyping shop.